zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 **Introduction**

-In this exercise you will make sure you can access a VBCS instance and create your VBCS application.
+In this exercise you will make sure you can access your VBCS instance and navigate the main console.

 ### Exercise 1: Introduction, setup, and demo